Coronavirus COVID-19 information for international students

 Attention: Updated border measures for eligible fully vaccinated travellers entering Canada

-If you don’t qualify for the fully vaccinated exemption and are travelling by air, you must follow quarantine and testing requirements from Transport Canada, including:
+If you don’t qualify for the fully vaccinated exemption and are travelling by air, you must follow quarantine and testing requirements from Transport Canada and have a:

 Before traveling, ensure you meet the criteria for entry into Canada: